 Face at rest.
-Looks like I'm frowning with deep dent between and above eyebrow.
+Looks like I'm frowning with deep dent between and above the eyebrow.

 Face at rest.
 Loose forehead skin.